BasicWolf/archived-kidomi/README.rst

          :text-decoration "line-through"}}
       "hello world!"])

-But with the JavaScript arrays and objects, there is a way to create something similar:
+But with JavaScript arrays and objects, there is a way to create something similar:

 .. code-block:: javascript